neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 ## `enableExtensions: boolean`
 Enables/disables extensions.
+Learn more about this option [here](../how-to/extensions-overview#enable-the-extensions-feature)

 ## `extensions: object[]`
 An array of extension definitions.
 Learn more about this option [here](../how-to/extensions-overview#defining-the-extensions)

 ## `nativeBlockList: string[]`
 An array of native methods needs to be blocked from the frontend of the application.
 The wildcard character `*` is allowed